-The Commissioner and the Board have not identified any group of individuals or entities that will be adversely affected by the rulemaking.
+The Board has not identified any group of individuals or entities that will be adversely affected by the rulemaking.

 (16) List the persons, groups or entities that will be required to comply with the regulation.
 Approximate the number of people who will be required to comply.